bettermarks/license-manager-POC/docs/concept.md

 We call users, school classes, schools, other organisational structures, even countries 'Entities' (E).
-Those entities can be arranged in some 'natural' hierarchy, f.e. some school has several classes, each of those classes has several students and one (or maybe more) teachers.
+Those entities can be arranged in some 'natural' hierarchy, e.g. some school has several classes, each of those classes has several students and one (or maybe more) teachers.
 An entity is uniquely identified within the HP by some identifier, we call it 'external identifier' (EID).